danieletirinnanzi/HUPLACLIP-humans/visual_rendering.md

 ## Tests on different browsers and devices:
 The logic described above is robust across the devices and browsers reported in the following table.
 In the cases where an X is reported, the zoom browser values at which the rendering is not correct are reported in the parentheses, together with the retrieved vertical resolution.
-This value is accepted according to the logic explained above, but the canvas is drawn "outside" of the available space on the screen.
+This value is accepted according to the logic explained above, but the canvas is drawn "outside" of the available space on screen.
 As it is visible, the visualization is correct if the browser zoom is between 50% and 150% (excluded).
 Safari support hasn't been tested yet.

 | **Screen dimensions** | **Device-pixel-ratio** |                                                   **Chrome**                                                   |                                                    **Edge**                                                    | **Firefox** | **Notes on device**                               |